What are Injectable Fillers?

 Your injectable filler treatment

 Just before treatment, the area will be cleaned, and you may be given a topical anesthetic to numb the area prior to injection.
+At Newport Aesthetics, we offer both topical and injectable lidocaine of the highest medical grade (only found in a doctor’s office and by prescription).
 Many filler products also contain lidocaine, a mild anesthetic, which is intended to help minimize discomfort during and after your treatment.
 Your injector will then inject a precise amount of filler strategically beneath the skin.

 Depending on the product and the areas treated, you should be able to notice results immediately after receiving filler injections.
 Some patients experience mild bruising and swelling, but these are temporary and should subside over the days following treatment.
 You will be able to go back to your normal activities right after treatment, but your cosmetic surgeon may ask you to take the day off from exercise or other strenuous activity.